Playoff Procedures 2022

-The 2021 season will consist of two halves, with each half consisting of 24 scheduled games for each participating member team.
+The 2022 season shall consist of two halves of 27 scheduled League games for each West Coast League member team.

-Winners of the first half in each division qualify for the playoffs, with winners determined by overall winning percentage in officially scheduled league games.
+Winners of the first half in each division automatically qualify for the playoffs, with winners determined by overall winning percentage in officially scheduled League games.

-Every effort shall be made to play all games scheduled in the first half before the completion of the first half (the first half is considered complete for a team immediately prior to the date on which it’s originally scheduled to play its 25th official league game).
+Every effort shall be made to play all games scheduled in the first half before the completion of the first half (the first half is considered complete for a team immediately prior to the date on which it’s originally scheduled to play its 28th official League game).

 – In the event that a game scheduled in the first half cannot be completed until the second half, that game or games will count in the second-half standings.